papapabi/wandb-experiments/README.md

 This model has a **false negative problem**; it's missing phishing and calling it ham.
 For a security application, that's a dangerous direction.
 You'd rather flag legitimate emails for review than let phishing slip through undetected.

 This is what "debugging as a database query" means.
 You're not guessing which samples failed.
 You're actually slicing and aggregating thousands of predictions in seconds.
-All in the UI, no `matplolib` + `seaborn` shenanigans.
+All in the UI, no `matplotlib` + `seaborn` shenanigans.

 ### System Metrics